Esri/geoportal-server/README.md

 We are not planning any updates to this repository.

-Note: Geoportal Server 1.x does not use Log4j and as such is not vulnerable to the recently identified issue with Log4j 2.
+**Note**: Geoportal Server 1.x does not use Log4j and as such is not vulnerable to the recently identified issue with Log4j 2.

 # Geoportal Server